curityio/curity-operational-training/TASKS.md

 # Course Tasks

-## Finish Lesson 2
+## Lesson 2

-- Finish doc
-- Mention that claims can be objects and arrays when I use transformation and show roles
-- Return null to not issue claim

-## Refine Lesson 1

-- Show how user consent looks and say you can customize consent
-- Mention the refresh token
-- Larger setups and multiple user records
-- Default scope
-- Use customer.example for customer users and demo.example for employee users
+Mention database recreations and new account records.

 ## Lesson 3: Scaling Tokens

-TODO

-- Currently the user_id claim is issued under openid.
-- Maybe add the user_id to the default scope - and test it.
+- Mention the default scope - and test it.
-- Make sure it works for employees and explain missing source values.

-### Token Issuers

-- Use the working with claims technique to use client properties.
+- Use the working with claims technique to use client properties and get different token formats.

-### Tokens End to End

-Mention token sharing and the need for end to end.
+- Mention token sharing and the need for end to end.

-### Resource indicators

-Token procedure that does it and what the client does
+- Token procedure that does it and what the client does

 ### Token Exchange